wfil/wfil-token/README.md

 > Wrapped Filecoin, ERC20 Wrapper over Filecoin

-`WFIL` is the first ERC20 wrapper over Filecoin, backed by filecoin deposits on a custodian wallet (1:1 ratio).
+`WFIL` is the first ERC20 wrapper over Filecoin backed by Filecoin deposits on a custodian wallet (1:1 ratio).

-The current iteration implements a custodial pattern where users need to send filecoin to a custodial wallet and they will automatically get the correspondent amount in `WFIL` to their ethereum addresses.
+WFIL is implemented using OpenZeppelin ERC20 module and controlled by a Factory contract, set as minter by a DAO multisig contract (Gnosis Safe), to allow merchants and custodians to add mint/burn requests via ad-hoc APIs that interact with OpenZeppelin Defender Relay.

+Merchants and Custodians are approved by DAO members via Multisignatures.

 Future Developments & Features:

-We'd like to migrate to a non-custodial pattern where by leveraging Filecoin smart contracts we'd be able to implement a fully decentralized application.
+We plan to develop a non-custodian version where by leveraging Filecoin smart contracts we'd be able to implement a fully decentralized application.

-Extend the Filecoin Wallet into a MetaMask for Filecoin.

 One of the features we're considering is to add the permit() function to WFIL to allow meta transactions by leveraging on OpenZeppelin ERC20Permit module (currently in progress) and incentivise adoption in the space.

 Applications:

+- Lending Platforms (MakerDAO, Compound, Aave)
+- Liquidity Pools (Curve, Balancer)
 - Uniswap
-- WFIL as Collateral on MakerDAO
 - De-Fi
+- Access to Filecoin Storage Deals to Ethereum Users
 - ...

 ## Sections